Canon 100D vs Leica D-LUX Typ 109

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 100D vs Leica D-LUX Typ 109